Batam Riau, Indonesia Travel Guide

 The local money is the Indonesian Rupiah (IDR).
 ATMs are widely available 24/7 at banks, shopping malls, convenience stores, and ferry docks, allowing easy access to cash.
 Credit cards are accepted in major hotels, resorts, and larger stores.
 Always carry some cash for smaller traders or local eateries.

-Download the Google Translate app and install the Indonesian language pack for offline use.
-This tool assists with language barriers, especially in local eateries or markets where English proficiency varies.
-Check local calendars for public and religious holidays before your trip, as services might be limited and prices may increase.
+Download the Google Translate app and install the Indonesian language pack for use without internet.
+This tool assists with language barriers, especially in local diners or markets where English proficiency varies.
+Look at local schedules for public and religious holidays before your trip, as services might be limited and prices may increase.

 This section provides essential practical information for your Batam trip, ensuring you remain connected, respect local norms, and understand what to do in various situations.